Install Connect Agent

 CONNECT_OWNER_ID

-The ownerId for the organisation.
+The ownerId for the organization.
 As used in the deployment directory as well as the deployment config.
+For example: gridos.

 CONNECT_DOMAIN

 The FQDN for the main GridOS Connect cluster.
-See YOUR_CONNECT_DOMAIN in our installation documentation.
+See YOUR_FOUNDATION_DOMAIN in our installation documentation.
 This information can be found in the GridOS Connect Console, under the Agent settings.
-An image of this is show in the Public Server CA Root Certificate section above.
+For a reference image, see Connect Cluster CA Certificate section.
+For example: env-connect-mvp-ingress.local.

 DEPLOYMENT_ENVIRONMENT

 The environment name of the main GridOS Connect cluster.
-As used in the deployment directory as well as the :deployer.adoc#required-parameters[deployement config].
+As used in the deployment directory as well as the deployment config.
+For example: mvp.

 DECRYPTION_KEY